awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_sagemaker_pipes/Readme.md

-# Create and run a SageMaker geospatial pipeline using AWS SDK for Java V2
+# Create and run a SageMaker geospatial pipeline using the SDK for Java V2

 ## Overview